February 28, 2021

 February 27, 2021

-FEB 27, at heart: ejection fraction (LVEF)
+FEB 27, basic medical science: ejection fraction (LVEF)

 Authors' Note In disease states, including those producing congestive heart failure, the ejection fraction of the left ventricle, a measure indicating the strength of contraction, provides important information concerning prognosis (potential outcome) and the need for treatment.